Ram Kumar : Mazes of the Mind

 FRONT

-This oil on board double-sided work has been signed and dated as 1960 on the figurative side and dated as 1961 on the abstract side.
+This oil-on-board double-sided work has been signed and dated as 1960 on the figurative side and dated as 1961 on the abstract side.
 Presumably, Ram Kumar completed it one after the other.
-This was right before his trip to Benaras for the first time with fellow artist M F Husain and Sripat Rai.
+This was right before his trip to Benaras for the first time with fellow artists M F Husain and Sripat Rai.
 Therefore this work is special as it formulates a transitory phase in the artist’s journey from figurative to abstract.
-Inspired by his time spent in Shimla as a child, his landscapes are bare and lonely, depicting isolation and fragile of the artist.
-The illusion of time and solitude is considered to naturally given; not as human deprivation but as a state of being.
+Inspired by his time spent in Shimla as a child, his landscapes are bare and lonely, depicting the isolation and fragility of the artist.
+The illusion of time and solitude is considered to be naturally given; not as human deprivation but as a state of being.
 Ram Kumar could take part in this and separate the sense of being lonely and being alone.
-He played with the idea absence; an absence that was had meaning and was resonating with ideas.
+He played with the idea of absence; an absence that had meaning and resonated with ideas.

-The figurative side, comprising of three figures is equally interesting.
+The figurative side, comprising three figures is equally interesting.
 Here the two adult figures are clearly nurturing the child empathetically.
-The gesture of the hand suggests protection and a tender quality of compassion and positioning of the figure in yellow indicate age.
+The gesture of the hand suggests protection and a tender quality of compassion and the positioning of the figure in yellow indicates age.
 The brown and reddish color used is typical for Ram Kumar for his figures.

 This brought about a social predicament in the way he rendered his figures like primitive drawings with naive expressions.